Last Updated 11/15/2023

-One of the most in-demand careers for 2020 and beyond, Data Analysts are tech professionals who inspect, clean, transform, and model data.
-According to Burning Glass, there are more than 600,000 Data Analyst jobs in the U.S. at a diverse mix of companies, from startups to large- and mid-sized companies.
+One of the most in-demand careers, data analysts are tech professionals who inspect, clean, transform, and model data.
+According to LinkedIn, there are more than 170,000 data analyst jobs in the U.S. at a diverse mix of companies, from startups to large- and mid-sized companies.

 To help you learn more about a career in data analytics, this article will cover the following topics: